surfstudio/surf-flutter-app-template/README.md

 For example, [AppScope](./lib/features/app/di/app_scope.dart) is the base entity for the entire app.
 It contains dependencies that function through the entire lifecycle of the app.
 We wrap the whole app in the DiScope and pass a factory that returns the AppScope.
 If a functionality needs some dependencies specific to it only, they are isolated into a separate entity, which is to be wrapped around the functionality.

+### Localization

+The basic rules and tips for working with localization are described in [README.md](./lib/l10n/README.md).
+More information on working with localization can be found here `[here](https://docs.flutter.dev/accessibility-and-localization/internationalization).

 ### Implementation examples

 [An example](https://github.com/surfstudio/surf-flutter-app-template-example) of using the template in navigation